nagasudhirpulla/taming_python/blog/skills/logging.md

 logger.setLevel(logging.INFO)

 # create a log handler that dumps logs into a file named 'test.log'
-# backupCount=100 means, Only latest 100 log files will be retained and older log files will be deleted
+# backupCount=100 means, only latest 100 log files will be retained and older log files will be deleted
-# maxBytes=1024 means new log file will be generated if log file exeeds 1024 bytes
+# maxBytes=1024 means, new log file will be generated if log file exeeds 1024 bytes
 fileHandler = RotatingFileHandler("test.log", backupCount=100, maxBytes=1024)

+# user namer function of the handler to keep the .log extension at the end of the file name
 fileHandler.namer = lambda name: name.replace(".log", "") + ".log"

+# create a log formatter object and s
 logFormatter = logging.Formatter(
     "%(asctime)s - %(levelname)s - %(message)s", datefmt="%Y-%m-%d %H:%M:%S")
 fileHandler.setFormatter(logFormatter)